-The International Climbing and Mountaineering Federation (UIAA) was founded in 1932 and has a global presence on six continents with nearly 80 member associations in over 50 countries representing approximately three million people.
+The International Climbing and Mountaineering Federation (UIAA) was founded in 1932 and from 1 January, 2023 will have a global presence on six continents representing 94 member associations and federations in 69 countries.

 The UIAA promotes the growth and protection of mountaineering and climbing worldwide by: